Everything practices need to know about the new Chronic Condition Management Announcements

 The Strengthening Medicare Taskforce was established in 2022 with the objective of improving patient access to care, improving healthcare affordability and most notably today, improving prevention and management of ongoing and chronic conditions.
-Now, in late August of 2024, we receive news of the next round of changes proposed for the MBS.
+In late August of 2024, we received news of the next round of changes proposed for the MBS.
+The changes included the cessation of the item 721, 723 and 732.

 Understanding Chronic Condition Management

-Chronic Condition Management is the new term for the structured approach to managing long term medical conditions.
+GP Chronic Condition Management Plans is the new term for the structured approach to managing one or more chronic medical conditions .
 These plans aim to simplify care for both patients, General Practitioners and Allied Health Professionals, ensuring continuity of care and easier access to necessary services, especially when multidisciplinary care is required.

-The upcoming changes, effective from November 1st 2024 achieve this by introducing new MBS items under the Chronic Condition Management Plan (CCMP) which replace the existing GP Management Plans (GPMP) and Team Care Arrangements (TCA) items.
+The upcoming changes, effective from July 1st, 2025 achieve this by introducing new MBS items under the GP Chronic Condition Management Plan (GPCCMP) which replace the existing GP Management Plans (GPMP) and Team Care Arrangements (TCA) and review items.

 What about the patients who are already on a GPMP or TCA?